What Is an Entrepreneur?

 Not Every Small Business Owner Is an Entrepreneur

 An entrepreneur is a person who starts and operates a new business venture and absorbs much of the financial risk that comes from doing that, rather than having an outside investor fund the project.
 Entrepreneurs strike out on their own or with a partner or partners, taking a business idea and turning it into a reality—usually by investing their own money into the venture and sometimes getting loans or seed money from family and friends.

 While every entrepreneur is a small business owner, not every small business owner is an entrepreneur.

 Traits of an Entrepreneur

-Entrepreneurs are often known as people who have a talent for seeing opportunities and developing them into profit-making businesses, and they're able to evaluate risk of doing so.
-Entrepreneurs are also associated with being visionary.
-They dream big and have big ideas.
+Successful entrepreneurs often are known as people who have a talent for seeing opportunities and developing them into profit-making businesses, and they're able to evaluate the risk of doing so.
+Entrepreneurs also are associated with being visionary, which means they dream big and have big ideas.

 And then there's Richard Branson, whose Virgin Group empire at one point included over 400 companies.